 Supported by the Percent for Art Program—an initiative of the City’s Office of Arts, Culture, and the Creative Economy—the library will feature a piece of site-specific, commissioned artwork created by Julia Staples.
 Titled Shared Voices, Common Hearts, it consists of a series of black-and-white portrait photographs of community members.
 Set against culturally inspired background patterns, the images reflect the diverse and multigenerational library community.
 These timeless images pay tribute and respect to the lives and heritage of the people of Fairhill.
 Ms. Staples spent a significant amount of time at the library, photographing members of the community and listening to their stories.

 The Building Inspiration initiative has been made possible in large part by a historic $25 million grant from the William Penn Foundation—the largest private gift ever received by the Free Library.
-Other essential support came from the John S. and James L. Knight Foundation and the Horace W. Goldsmith Foundation.
+Other essential support came from the City of Philadelphia, the Commonwealth of Pennsylvania, the John S. and James L. Knight Foundation and the Horace W. Goldsmith Foundation.
 The Free Library is also grateful to Dale and Richard Levy and Patricia Kind, who supported innovative new spaces at Lillian Marrero Library, as well as the larger Building Inspiration initiative.

 Following the celebration, the hours of operation for Lillian Marrero Library will be: